attila-lendvai/maru/README.md

 and Maru is part of this exploration.
 The foundations should get **smaller, simpler, more self-contained, and more approachable** by people who set out to learn programming.

+* I'm fascinated by bootstrapping issues.
-* We lose a lot of value by not capturing the history of the growth of a language, including the formal encoding of its build instructions.
+We lose a lot of value by not capturing the history of the growth of a language, including the formal encoding of its build instructions.
 They are useful both for educational purposes, and also for practical reasons: to have a minimal seed that is very simple to port to a new architecture, and then have a self-contained, formal bootstrap process that can automatically "grow" an entire computing system on top of that freshly laid, tiny foundation.

-* Maru is very small: in about 1700 lines of code in the `maru.1` branch it can self-host (plus around 2300 LoC of throwaway C code for the initial step).

-* Ian seems to have stopped working on Maru, but it's an interesting piece of code that deserves a repo and a maintainer.
+* Ian seems to have abandoned Maru, and his published archive couldn't be run as-is.
+But it's an interesting piece of code that deserves a repo and a maintainer to keep bitrot at bay.

 * This work is full of puzzles that are a whole lot of fun to solve!